hydephp/develop/docs/digging-deeper/navigation.md

 ### `priority`

 The `priority` option allows you to control the order in which the page appears in the navigation menu.
-You can also use `order` instead of `priority`.

 ```yaml
 navigation: